-1. If you want your child to be excused from all of the puberty lessons this year, please:

-2. If you want your child to be excused from all of the puberty lessons this year and all sex education each year hereafter, please:

-Note: If you have excused your child this year and future years, you must notify the principal in writing if you want your child included in any sex education in the future.

-Active Consent - Marsh Media Boys/Girls Guide to Puberty & Personal Safety

-Active Consent: If you want your child to participate in puberty lessons this year using the Marsh Media curriculum, Student Booklets and Videos please:

-Check the lesson topics below that you want your child to learn.
-Please note that some of the topics are grade level specific.

-- Everybody's Body Changes During Puberty - Names for Male Anatomy & Distinguish Between Private and Other Body Parts - Names for Female Anatomy & Distinguish Between Private and Other Body Parts - Physical Changes in Boys During Puberty Including Reproductive System - Physical Changes in Girls During Puberty Including Reproductive System - Introduction to Human Reproduction Including Pregnancy - Hygiene Routine During Puberty - Privacy & Personal Safety
+1. If you want your child to be excused from all of the puberty lessons this year, please: Initial this blank.
+2. If you want your child to be excused from all of the puberty lessons this year and all sex education each year hereafte r, please: Initial this blank.
+Note: If you have excused your child this year and future years, you must notify the principal in writing if you want our child included in any sex education in the future.
+Active Consent - Marsh Media Boys/Girls Guide to Puberty & Personal Safety ctive Consent: If you want your child to participate in puberty lessons this year using the Marsh edia curriculum, Student Booklets and Videos please: Initial this blank and complete this form. heck the lesson topics below that you want your child to learn.
+Please note that some of the pics are grade level specific.
+Everybody's Body Changes During Puberty Names for Male Anatomy & Distinguish Between Private and Other Body Parts Names for Female Anatomy & Distinguish Between Private and Other Body Parts Physical Changes in Boys During Puberty Including Reproductive System Physical Changes in Girls During Puberty Including Reproductive System Introduction to Human Reproduction Including Pregnancy Hygiene Routine During Puberty Privacy & Personal Safety